ioan-chera/eureka-editor/README.txt

 -----------

 SPACE
-* add a new vertex
+* add a new vertex (begin drawing mode)
 * if a vertex is already selected, adds a new linedef too
+* with SHIFT key: continue in drawing mode
+* with CTRL key: inhibit creation of sectors

 d : disconnect all linedefs at the selected vertices m : merge selected vertices into a single one